Albanian People's Army: Ground Forces

 The largest branch was the ground forces, which took up three-quarters of the UPSh.
-Most of its equipment were Soviet, domestical and Chinese weaponry.
+Most of its equipment was Soviet, domestic and Chinese weaponry.
 The infantry brigades lacked mechanization, operating only about 130 armored vehicles.
 Army units were vulnerable to attack by modern fighter-bombers.
 Due to it being based on the original partisan war model of infantry, 75% of the regular forces and almost all members of the reserves were trained in infantry.
 In the 1980s, the number of infantry brigades in the ground forces was reduced from eight to four and had shifted from fully manned units to the mobilisation of reserve soldiers.
 Every infantry brigade consisted of three infantry battalions and one lightly equipped artillery battalion, while the armoured forces consisted of one tank brigade.
 Artillery forces were increased from one to three regiments during the 1980s, with six battalions of coastal artillery being maintained at strategic points along the Adriatic Sea littoral.